What Is Nursing Informatics? Overview and FAQ

 Documenting in the EHR takes up a significant portion of work time for healthcare workers.
 Using NI to streamline staff’s interactions with technology gives nurses more time to spend with their patients instead of documenting.
 Poorly designed systems can cause safety problems and lead to widespread nurse dissatisfaction and burnout.
 Technology must help their work, not make it more difficult.

-What Is the Role of Nursing Leadership?
+What Is the Role of Nursing Leadership in Informatics?

 As a group, nurses generate the most data in the EHR because of their close contact with patients.
 It’s crucial that nursing leadership is involved in decision-making about how technology is used in the clinical setting.
 Your nurse leaders must have a solid understanding of technology and how nurse data supports patient outcomes and determines value-based care measures.